hugolgst/rich-go/README.md

+This is forked from the original working version at [github.com/ananagame/rich-go](github.com/ananagame/rich-go).
+The only difference is the removal of `fmt.Println` output

 # rich-go

 A simple Golang extension for Discord Rich Presence

 ## Installation